CtrlK

 Distinctiveness Conflict Risk

-The mention of Go and TDD provides some specificity, but 'テスト戦略' (test strategy) is broad enough to overlap with general testing skills or other Go development skills.
-It's somewhat distinguishable due to the Go + TDD combination but not clearly scoped.
+The mention of Go and TDD provides some specificity that distinguishes it from generic testing skills, but 'テスト戦略' (test strategy) is broad enough that it could overlap with other testing-related or Go development skills.

 2 / 3